opensearch-project/project-website/source.markdown

 body_class: source-page
 ---

-The OpenSearch project is open source software with an Apache 2.0 license.
-We encourage you to use OpenSearch to the full extent of this license.
+The OpenSearch and OpenSearch Dashboards are open source software with an Apache 2.0 license.
+We encourage you to use both to the full extent of this license.